jaasaria/nsvue.FacebookUI/README.md

 ## NS Facebook UI
 The objective of this project is to design a UI mobile app like Facebook using Nativescript Vue.
-Master your layout elements and create any social media app.
+Master your layout elements and create your own social media app. 🎉

 If happen you 💖 my project please dont forget to give me a ⭐.
 Show your love and give me more motivation to create more open source project using Nativescript. 👍